 How to Remove Insect Stains from Upholstery

 The same cleaning solutions and techniques recommended for carpet can be used for upholstery.
 Take care not to oversaturate the upholstery fabric because excess moisture in the cushions can cause mildew problems.
-If the fabric is silk or vintage, consult a professional upholstery cleaner.
+If the fabric is silk or vintage, consult a professional upholstery cleaner especially if you need more stain removal tips.